Galloway Flowers

 Step 1

-If you have them handy, glass marbles or lozenges can be added to the bottom of the vase.
-This can help keep the vase steady – the flowers & leaves can be heavy when fully grown.
+• If you have them handy, glass marbles or lozenges can be added (very gently) to the bottom of the vase.
+This helps keep the vase steady – the flowers & leaves can be heavy when fully grown.

 Step 2